hhodek/UWMadisonEC-DataAnalyticsBC-Project3/README.md

 In this project, we will create a webpage showcasing an interactive map to see different types of natural
 disasters in different areas of the United States and the world.
 Each layer will hold data for each disaster
 type (earthquakes, fires, tornados, volcanos, and tsunamis) with animation and color/sizing for each marker.
+There is also an interactive graph to explore volcano variables and the "/chart" page is the full interactive graph with a dropdown to select which endpoint (volcanos, fire, temp, .

 ---